 The Wrong Trousers: What the Met Opera’s Crisis Reveals About Strategy in the Arts

 You cannot repertoire-select your way out of a relevance crisis.
-Yet that is exactly what the Metropolitan Opera is trying to do.

 The Met is in the New York Times again, searching for another solution to its financial crisis.
-This time, they brought in BCG to stabilize its finances through “cost reduction, ticketing and fundraising enhancement.”
+This time, they brought in BCG to stabilize their finances through “cost reduction, ticketing and fundraising enhancement.”

 But even the smartest consultants in the world can't fix the symptoms of a demand problem using supply-side tactics.